sim2art: Accurate Articulated Object Modeling from a Single Video using Synthetic Training Data Only: Method

+Using point sampling only for our representation of the input videos performs already remarkably well.
+Optionally, we attach to the points their scene flow, which we obtain by tracking the points over a single time step.
+This adds motion information without introducing large errors like long tracks would do.
+We also consider the point semantics as captured by DINOv3~\cite{simeoni2025dinov3}.
+The domain gaps for scene flow and DINOv3 also appear to be negligible, and we can incorporate them to the model input while using synthetic data for training.

-We employ the DINOv3 foundation model~\cite{simeoni2025dinov3} to extract per-frame feature maps $\Psi_t \in \IR^{H\times W\times 1024}$ from each frame of the video sequence, where $H\times W$ is the resolution of the feature map.
+More exactly, for each point $p_t^i$, we estimate its scene flow $f_t^i \in \IR^3$, i.e., its 3D translation between time steps $t$ and $t+1$.
+For real-world data, we use GMSF~\cite{zhang2023gmsf} to calculate per-point scene flow.
+We use the DINOv3 model to extract per-frame feature maps $\Psi_t \in \IR^{H\times W\times 1024}$ from each frame of the video sequence, where $H\times W$ is the resolution of the feature map.
 Per-point features are then sampled from $\Psi_t$ using bilinear grid sampling and projected by a small MLP to a 3-dimensional space, yielding the final image features $\phi_t^i$ for each point $p_t^i$.
+As our experiments show, these features are not required but provide a performance boost.